gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'salt' parameter, if present, has as value the OSCORE Master Salt.

-   * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid) associated to the OSCORE group.
+   * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid), i.e. the OSCORE ID Context of the OSCORE group.

    * The 'rpl' parameter, if present, specifies the OSCORE Replay Window Size and Type value.